A difficult relationship with your teen can be a tough burden to bear

 Last year, my relationship with my young teen daughter was a gigantic blister.
 We constantly rubbed each other the wrong way.

 I was so frustrated with her behavior that I pushed her on everything.
-Her unkempt room and schoolwork, and attitude.
+Her unkempt room, schoolwork, and attitude.
 Her lack of awareness for others.
 Her inaction to change.
+I kept finding faults, and it was doing harm to us both.

 Our relationship was a blister, and it was hurting us both.

-To fix a difficult relationship with your teen, you have to start with fixing yourself
+Fixing a difficult relationship with your teen means fixing yourself first

 If you’ve ever had one, you know your only course of action is to stop doing what caused the blister in the first place.
 Give the blister some room to heal.
 Stop the friction from occurring.